This page contains information about Code Compliance Certification, which is a formal confirmation that all building works have been completed.

 Processing an application for a Code Compliance Certificate

-Council has 20 working days to make a decision whether to issue a CCC from receipt of the application.
-The application is processed in two stages.
+Council has 20 working days to make a decision whether to issue a CCC from receipt of a complete application.
+This is similar to the building consent process in that if we find we need more information, the “clock” will be stopped until this is supplied in full.

 Stage 1 - Technical assessment

-The building officer who passed the final inspection will review Council's file and check that all information is present and supporting documents (including producer statements) have been recieved.
-They will also confirm that the completed works comply with the consent and the New Zealand Building Code.
-If further information is required from you, this will be requested and the processing clock will stop until it is recieved.
+A building officer will review Council's file and check that all information is present and supporting documents (including producer statements) have been received.
+They will also confirm that, as near as they can reasonably determine that the completed works comply with the issued consent.

 Stage 2 - Administrative